Tuna and billfish larval distributions in a warming ocean

 \section{Results}

-\paragraph*{Reference larval distributions.} Our primary focus is on the impact of SST on tuna and billfish larvae in the Pacific Ocean.
-It is beneficial, however, to first examine the spatial and seasonal variations of larval distributions as predicted by the model for the period of 1960-1985 (Figure~\ref{fig:larvaldensities}).
+The spatial and seasonal variations of larval distributions during the reference period 1960-85 exhibit three qualitative patterns (Figure~\ref{fig:larvaldensities}).
 The larvae of yellowfin tuna, skipjack tuna, and blue marlin are widely distributed around the equatorial Pacific.
 These distributions experience seasonal changes with a northward shift during boreal warm months and a southward shift during austral warm months.
 The larvae of bigeye tuna, albacore tuna, swordfish, striped marlin, and sailfish occupy medium to small patchy areas in the Pacific.
 These areas undergo substantial seasonal changes, particularly away from the equator where the presence or absence of larvae is mostly correlated with warm or cold months.
 The larvae of Pacific bluefin tuna are unique.
 They gather exclusively in the northwestern Pacific during boreal spring and summer.